Color Management Experiment Kit #1: If seeing is believing, does your monitor profile matter?

 Because your eyes adjust so quickly to changes in how colors are displayed on your monitor screen, it's especially important with the "Colorchecker brush strokes" and "Paint chips" image that you look at the image while changing the monitor profile.
 You might even want to flick your way through the monitor profiles while focusing on only one color at a time.

-The sRGB ICC profile ("sRGB-IEC61966.icc" in the profile pack): The sRGB red, green, and blue primaries describe the display characteristics of consumer-grade CRT monitors manufactured in the 1990s.
+Is sRGB the right profile for your monitor?
+The sRGB channel primaries are based on phosphors that were used in consumer-grade CRT monitors manufactured in the 1990s.
 When you use sRGB as your monitor profile, your image editing program assumes that sRGB accurately describes how your monitor displays colors.
-So if your monitor isn't calibrated to match sRGB, then your monitor isn't showing you the right colors.
+So if your monitor isn't calibrated to match sRGB (within very strict limits, calibration can make your monitor act as if it has different phosphors than the ones it really has), then your monitor isn't showing you the right colors.

-The sRGB-derived synthetic monitor profiles in the profile pack: I created the sRGB-derived synthetic monitor profiles by slightly modifying one sRGB primary per profile.
-In the following image, the location of each synthetic profile's modified primary is shown by the larger black circle with the white spot in the middle:
+The sRGB-derived synthetic monitor profiles: I created the sRGB-derived synthetic monitor profiles by slightly modifying one primary per profile.
+In the following images, the location of each profile's modified primary is shown by the larger black circle with the white spot in the middle .

 sRGB compared to the NEC monitor profile and the low-end laptop monitor profile: